macktron/macktron.github.io/index.markdown

 </div>

-Even though the EPGs shift position from year to year, this is expected in a PCA plot, we can still observe some clear and stable trends between parties.
+Even though the EPGs shift position from year to year, this is expected in a PCA plot, clear trends between parties can still be observed.

 * The **Greens/EFA** and **The Left** are often located close to each other in the similarity maps, which means they tend to vote in similar ways.
-* The same goes for **S&D** and **Renew Europe** — they are usually positioned near each other, suggesting they often agree on votes.
+* The same goes for **S&D** and **Renew Europe**, they are usually positioned near each other, suggesting they often agree on votes.
 * On the other hand, the **Identity and Democracy Group (IDG)** is usually far from the other groups.
 This shows they vote very differently, which fits with their position as a right-wing, nationalist group.
 * **Non-attached members** (NI) also tend to be far from the rest.
 These members don’t belong to any formal political group and often represent very different or unique national parties, so their voting behavior is harder to group.
 * From 2005 to 2019, the positions of most groups remain steady.
 But starting in **2020**, we see groups beginning to spread apart more.
 In particular, **IDG** and **EPP** move away from each other. **Renew Europe (REG)** also shifts away from the center.
 This shift happens around the time of the **COVID-19 pandemic**, which brought many new laws and decisions.
-The differences in how groups responded — for example, on lockdowns, vaccine strategies, or EU-wide recovery plans — [likely made these divisions stronger](https://ecfr.eu/publication/europes-invisible-divides/).
+The differences in how groups responded, for example on lockdowns, vaccine strategies, or EU-wide recovery plans, [likely made these divisions stronger](https://ecfr.eu/publication/europes-invisible-divides/).

 The following table summarizes the most and least similar EPG pairings annually, based on voting similarity metrics: